Lunch & Learn: Leading early, learning fast

 With a broad base of experience across retrofit, new home building, manufacturing and policy, David Adams brings a strategic perspective to the transition to net zero homes.
 He is a Strategic Advisor to the Future Homes Hub, a Director of the Good Homes Alliance, and an advisor to the UK Green Building Council (UKGBC) and the Energy Efficiency Infrastructure Group (EEIG).

-Daniela Michalska-Morris, Director of Research and Technical Innovation, Taylor Wimpey
+Danielle Michalska-Morris, Director of Research and Technical Innovation, Taylor Wimpey

 Danielle has a strong background in low carbon building design and building services.
 Her role involves leading research and innovation initiatives, ensuring compliance with building regulations, and contributing to the development of new standards and practices in the construction industry.